 International Rescue Committee mobile health teams in war-torn Yemen are delivering lifesaving medical services to people living in remote mountainous regions.
-In the village of Mosuk, about a five-hour drive from the port city of Aden, the teams treat malnourished children, many suffering from cholera, every Wednesday.
-Follow one of their weekly journeys.
+In the village of Mosuk, about a five-hour drive from the port city of Aden, the teams treat malnourished children every week.
+Follow one of their journeys.

 Each day of the week, IRC health teams negotiate dangerous, rocky terrain to deliver health care to people who have no other access to medical treatment.
-With Yemen on the brink of famine, and struggling to contain the world’s largest cholera outbreak in modern history, the IRC’s work in this ravaged country is crucial.
+With Yemen on the brink of famine, struggling to contain a cholera outbreak, and less than half of health facilities functioning, the IRC’s work in this ravaged country is crucial.

-Residents of Mosuk have seen transportation and food costs skyrocket since 2015, the beginning of their country’s civil war, and most cannot afford to hire a car to take their sick children to the nearest hospital, two hours away.
+Residents of Mosuk have seen transportation and food costs skyrocket since 2015, the beginning of the war, and most cannot afford to hire a car to take their sick children to the nearest hospital, two hours away.

 IRC mobile health clinics visit Mosuk once a week to screen children for malnutrition and treat those suffering from cholera and other health problems.